 - have inflammatory bowel disease (for example, Crohn’s disease or ulcerative colitis, diverticulitis, or appendicitis)

-- have a recent history of blood clot in the leg, stroke, or heart attack- have thyroid problems.
+- have a recent history of blood clot in the leg, stroke, or heart attack

+- have heart failure (can include symptoms like shortness of breath, feeling tired, fainting, swollen ankles and legs)

+- have thyroid problems.
 Tell your doctor if you get tired more easily, generally feel colder than other people, or your voice deepens whilst taking this medicine.

 - have liver or kidney disease.